blackliner/gtest_template/README.md

 |7 ->  "VII" | 70 ->  "LXX" | 700 ->  "DCC" |               |
 |8 -> "VIII" | 80 -> "LXXX" | 800 -> "DCCC" |               |
 |9 ->   "IX" | 90 ->   "XC" | 900 ->   "CM" |               |

+# Summary of session
+- In general liked the session and what they learned during it
+- if you know the exercise, don't prevent yourself from telling it
+- only refactor in fancy ways if you clearly see the pattern
+- Don't be afraid to take a step back from the code and look at the problem again
+- Participants were well prepared, tools worked almost perfectly
+- Would like to have real-world examples, closer to what we do in our daily work
+- Maybe we should do a couple of sessions in the current setup, then rotate